Robin de Raaff: Further career (2012–present)

 A score excerpt of the handwritten manuscript of the final mouvement of De Raaff's Symphony No. 2 "Two Worlds Colliding" for Saxophone Quartet and Orchestra.

 After composing his second opera De Raaff redirected his expanding oeuvre towards non-theatrical works, with a renewed insight which he developed composing these large scale operas.
 This new insight can best be described as a new dramaturgical depth in his composing and orchestration, which gave rise to an increasing amount of large scale works.
-Among them five Symphonies, four of the in total eleven Concertos, an orchestral work, a composition for chamber orchestra, his oratorio Atlantis, two of the in total three String Quartets, a vast number of vocal and instrumental chamber works, and a Suite for saxophone and ensemble from the film music created for the dramatized documentary Megumi.
+Among them six Symphonies, four of the in total eleven Concertos, an orchestral work, a composition for chamber orchestra, his oratorio Atlantis, two of the in total three String Quartets, a vast number of vocal and instrumental chamber works, and a Suite for saxophone and ensemble from the film music created for the dramatized documentary Megumi.
 Currently De Raaff is composing a cantate for choir and orchestra on the poem L'Azur by Stéphane Mallarmé.